quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

     There may be some warnings, but these can be ignored.

-5. Copy the compiled ROS nodes and interfaces to the container so that the container has access to the messages the QCar nodes are using:
+5. Copy the compiled ROS nodes and interfaces to the container so that the Isaac-ros container has access to the messages the QCar nodes are using:

     ```bash
     cp -r ~/ros2/install/ ~/Documents/ACC_Development/dev/